ChrisPenner/ChrisPenner.github.io/posts/2014-08-31-worth-a-read-1.md

 author: Chris Penner
 date: Oct.
 31st 2014
 categories: Worth-a-read
-tags: CSS Typography Python Design
+tags: CSS, typography, python, design
 ---

 This marks the beginning of a new feature, **Worth a Read**, which will contain a quick